delfianto/dotfiles/README.md

 # ZSH Dotfiles
 Customized ZSH shell script and dotfiles for Linux and macOS development box

+## Credits
+The dotfiles for Hyprland environment are based on the ML4W Dotfiles, which can be found at [https://github.com/mylinuxforwork/dotfiles].
+Credits go to [@mylinuxforwork](Stephan Raabe) for the original work.

 ## Installation
 ```
 # Backup your existing dotfiles